 Use care when removing!
-I recommend (goggles [linked by editor to product info at Amazon] for sure) putting one end of its casing in a vice then using pliers or other means to bend the CASE the magnet is mounted to as if to peal it away from the magnet.
+I recommend ( goggles [affil. link to info/product on Amazon] for sure) putting one end of its casing in a vice then using pliers or other means to bend the CASE the magnet is mounted to as if to peal it away from the magnet.
 Get that as far as you can then use a knife (so the edge can cut any glue) to complete the separation.
 Use caution.
 Neodymium magnets are very brittle and can send shards flying.
 There power also makes them likely to attract sharp metal objects so watch out for nearby items that are metallic.

 Also the parts of the DVD and floppy and CD often contain Neodymium magnets.
 Use a screwdriver (metal) to find them next to the lenses.
 I then use a knife blade to pry them the mount away from them (not them from the mount - again they are brittle and can be dangerous of they shatter).

 Other parts I question (and fishing for answers here) like the contact wires inside the plastic cases that the gold plated contacts go into (not knowing if silver or aluminum) I hang onto.